adaapp/primers-portfolio-jamesspencer19/README.md

 A challenge with this primer is that the user should not be able to turn an engine that is on, on likewise for turning the engine off and locking/unlocking the car.
 So to do this I needed to check the current state of the engine against the desired change.
 If they then matched an error message was displayed to the user.

 ### Primer 10 - Area of
-I designed and created a general “AreaOf” class that provides a single method ‘size’ that can differentiate and correctly calculate 3 out of the 5 specific shape types from the list: rectangles, circles, squares, triangles or trapezoids; ensure you implement the version that includes constructor, destructor and overloaded methods.
-Remove or suitable renaming or retype any variables to improve its overall quality standard.
-Once implemented, ensure your program includes several calls in order to recreate the example output (as illustrated below), your examples will be related to your selected shape types.
+I designed and created a general “AreaOf” class that provides a single method ‘size’ that correctly the area of: rectangles, circles and trapezoids; implementing constructors and destructors.
+Correctly calculating the following:
+* Area of Circle (r = 4.5): 63.6172
+* Area of Rectangle (w = 4, l = 5.9): 23.6
+* Area of Trapezoid (b = 14, h = 7.5, a = 6): 75

 #### Reflection (as well as issues, challenges & resolutions)
 With Primer 10 I managed to correctly calculate the area of the given shape, however within the timeframe I was unable to add overloaded methods or add the functionality to differentiate and correctly calculate 3 out of the 5 specific shape types from the list.